 It’s no secret that Austria is a safe place to live.
 In fact, it’s often ranked as one of the safest countries in the world.

-According to the Global Peace Index 2022, Austria is the fifth safest country in the world, and the third safest out of the EU 27 countries.
+Austria is ranked the fifth safest country in the world, and the third safest out of the EU 27 countries.

 So what makes Austria so safe?
-There are a few factors.
+Well, there are a few factors.

 Lastly, Austria has a strong government and political system.
-This ensures that the country is well-run and that there is little corruption.
+This ensures that the country is well-run and that there’s little corruption.

 All of these factors combine to make Austria a very safe place to live.

-Portugal is often lauded for its stunning scenery, Mediterranean climate, and rich culture.
+Portugal is popular for its stunning scenery, Mediterranean climate, and laid-back vibes.

 But in recent years, Portugal has also been receiving attention for another reason: its safety.

-According to the Global Peace Index 2022, Portugal is the sixth safest country in the world, and the fourth safest among the EU 27.
+According to the Global Peace Index, Portugal is ranked the sixth safest country in the world, and the fourth safest among the EU 27.

 One factor is the low level of income inequality.
 In Portugal, the wealthiest 20% of households earn just 7.5 times more than the poorest 20%.